Why Fixed-Point Arithmetic is the Hardest Part of ZK

 }

 Two stages, each within f64's 53-bit precision.
 The integer part gets full 30-digit scaling.
 The fractional part gets 15 digits of precision (within f64's capacity) scaled by 10^15.
-Combined: 30 digits of total precision instead of 16.
+Combined, this preserves substantially more usable decimal precision than the one-shot v * 1e30 cast, based on the 53-bit precision limit of f64.

 What's Inside the Circuit